 |ILROB 4230||Leadership in Organizations||2||spring (weeks 1-7)|

 |PLSCI 4975||Leadership through Peer Mentoring in the Plant Sciences||1-2||fall, spring|

 In Tier 4, you’ll apply the leadership and academic skills and knowledge you’ve acquired so far through a community engagement experience under the direction of a mentor.
 This should generally occur after you have completed the requirements for Tiers 1 through 3, but can be completed simultaneously with other Tier 3 requirements.
 Your experience will include establishing personal development goals, reflecting on challenges you face and feedback you receive, identifying ongoing personal development needs, and reflecting on attitudes and lessons you learned by engaging in the community.
 You will summarize and reflect on this experience through your ePortfolio (and enrollment in LEAD 4925 following completion of your capstone).

-Examples of appropriate roles in which you can serve in an extended leadership capacity include captain of a sports team, community volunteer, residential life leader, officer in a club, fraternity or sorority, etc. If you are not sure whether an experience you have participated in is sufficient for your capstone requirement, contact dlh266 [at] cornell.edu (Dr. Donna L. Haeger) (Dyson) or mpp3 [at] cornell.edu (Dr. Marvin Pritts) (all non-Dyson students).
+Examples of appropriate roles in which you can serve in an extended leadership capacity include captain of a sports team, community volunteer, residential life leader, officer in a club, fraternity or sorority, etc. If you are not sure whether an experience you have participated in is sufficient for your capstone requirement, contact ljv4 [at] cornell.edu (Dr. Lawrence Van De Valk), leadership minor advisor.

 Before you begin the capstone experience:

-- Design your capstone experience so that at the end, you will be able to respond to the prompts found in this LEAD Capstone Rubric.
+- Design your capstone experience so that at the end, you will be able to respond to the prompts found in this LEAD Capstone RubricLinks to an external site..

 - Identify a mentor/coach (not a student) who can help you if you need someone to bounce ideas off of or consult for advice, and who can vouch for the experience that you had.